clera-gan/C-CUDA-Code-Sample/README.md

 WriteData.cpp : to output data<br/>
 dempacking.cpp : main function to run the DEM simulations including CPU and GPU functions.<br/>
 Makefile: to compile the *.cpp/*.cu codes, and generate the target file (e.g. objective file /dynamic library)<br/>

+For more detailed instruction on code implementation, please refer to GPU-DEM code instruction.pdf file under docs folder.